SNL Actors You May Not Know Passed Away

 She displayed a knack for creating memorable characters, from personal advice expert Rosanne Roseannadanna to Barbara Walters parody Baba Wawa, to NYC reporter Rose Ann Scamardella and elderly "Weekend Update" correspondent Emily Litella.
 Her work on "SNL" brought her an Emmy in 1978, and she moved to Broadway in 1979 with her one woman show "Gilda Radner — Live from New York," which was later filmed by Mike Nichols and released as "Gilda Live!"

 A movie career was the next logical step, and she had starring roles opposite her husband, Gene Wilder, in "Hanky Panky," "The Woman in Red," and "Haunted Honeymoon."
 Unfortunately, her battle with ovarian cancer put an end to that.
-Although she had a period of remission (during which she made a memorable guest appearance on "It's Garry Shandling's Show"), she succumbed to the illness on May 20, 1989.
+Although she had a period of remission (during which she made a memorable guest appearance on "It's Garry Shandling's Show"), she died of the illness on May 20, 1989.
 She was only 42 years old.
 Later that same night, "SNL" host Steve Martin paid tribute to Radner in his opening monologue, replaying a classic 1978 sketch where the two parodied Fred Astaire and Cyd Charisse in "The Band Wagon."

 Charles Rocket